joolstorrentecalo/gitlab-foss/doc/user/gitlab_duo/use_cases.md

 Learn how to:

 - Refactor existing source code.
-- Use GitLab Duo Root Cause Analysis to debug problems.
+- Use root cause analysis to debug problems.
 - Solve security vulnerabilities.

-NOTE:
-If you have self-managed GitLab: GitLab Duo requires GitLab 17.2 and later for the best user experience and results.
-Earlier versions may continue to work, however the experience may be degraded.

 ## Use GitLab Duo to solve development challenges